 Terpenes are a big deal – so much so that we’ve built an entire business on them here at Abstrax Tech.
-Terpenes are compounds that give each cannabis strain its distinctive aroma, and in nature, terpenes also work to keep pests and insects away.
+Terpenes are compounds that give each product its distinctive aroma, and in nature, terpenes also work to keep pests and insects away.
 This ultimately safeguards the plant and even fights off and removes fungus in some cases.
 There are a number of practical and productive uses for terpenes in both MMJ and your daily life.

 Their non-psychoactive nature makes them useful for treating certain ailments

-When ingested, terpenes have a number of health advantages, according to this study cited in the online magazine Reset.me, making terpenes even more popular for those using MMJ and CBD extracts to pursue wellness.
+When ingested, terpenes have a number of health advantages, according to this study cited in the online magazine Reset.me, making terpenes even more popular for those using certain compounds and extracts to pursue wellness.
 Broadly, terpenes are categorized as either sweet, sour, bitter or spicy — with each classification further categorized into even more distinct smells.
 However, there is much more to terpenes than how they hit the nose.
 While this plays a significant role in terms of integrated medicinal impact from their parental plant, terpenes also offer relief from insomnia in some cases.

 They can act as anti-inflammatory and antibacterial aids

 Inflammation is often the primary cause of pain and discomfort for many patients who elect to use terpenes and MMJ.
 Terpenes, particularly myrcene and alpha-pinene, can help reduce these symptoms, according to studies cited in Terpenes and Testing magazine.
 For example, Myrcene offers dual benefits -- both anti-bacterial and anti-inflammatory.
-Myrcene, in combination with the humulene (anti-bacterial) and alpha-pinene (anti-inflammatory) present in certain cannabis strains and extracts are particularly effective at removing inflammation of the bowel and the lungs.
+Myrcene, in combination with the humulene (anti-bacterial) and alpha-pinene (anti-inflammatory) present in certain strains and extracts are particularly effective at removing inflammation of the bowel and the lungs.

 Terpenes can help weight loss efforts

-Limonene, famous as a fat burner, is a common terpene present in lemon-scented fragrances of medical marijuana.
+Limonene, famous as a fat burner, is a common terpene present in lemon-scented fragrances of MMJ.
 It is also present in the peels of citrus fruits such as oranges, lemon, and grapefruit.
 Although more evidence is needed, D-Limonene is believed to help with weight loss, acting as a hunger suppressant.
 Learn more about Abstrax D-Limonene isolate here.